 Today, the faithful erect “St. Joseph Tables,” which are set to honor St. Joseph.
 They are filled with beautiful and often elaborate foods, including meatless dishes such as stuffed artichokes, pasta and fish, as well as breads, cookies, pastries, cakes and other delicacies.
 Each table is blessed by a priest and presided over by a statue of St. Joseph.
 A stalk of lily blossoms, votive candles and a lace tablecloth are other typical items used to decorate the feast table.

 When you visit a St. Joseph’s table, you often receive gifts of fava beans and breads.
 Fava beans play an integral part of the celebration because this was the food that saved the Sicilians from starvation.
 The bean is said to bring good luck, and it is believed that if the St. Joseph’s bread is kept in the home, the family will never starve.

-We have entertainment by Dominic DiPasquale, a delicious Italian meal and zeppoles for dessert.
+We have entertainment by The Ambrosiani Italian-American Band, a delicious Italian Buffet with zeppoles for dessert.

 Tickets are $50 per person